hannesbecher/hannesbecher.github.io/index.md

 ## What's new?
+* I have launched a new website on [Bryophytes, Evolution, and Genetics](https://bryoevolgen.com).
 * Check out our recent work on [Fair Isle *Euphrasia* on bioRxiv](https://biorxiv.org/cgi/content/short/2020.04.29.067579v1)!
 * This includes an R (shiny) tool for fitting pop gen parameters to k-mer spectra of allopolyploids [see here](https://github.com/hannesbecher/shiny-k-mers).
 * Current Biology published our manuscript on [patterns of genetic diversity in low-recombination regions](https://www.sciencedirect.com/science/article/abs/pii/S0960982219313879).